 Garden of the Gods

 Garden of the Gods Park is a registered National Landmark of 1,300 acres of stunning red sandstone formations.
-The park is free to enter, making this a budget friendly activity!
-Make sure to bring your camera, you’re going to want pictures for this stunner of a park.
+The park is free to enter, making this a budget-friendly activity!
+Make sure to bring your camera, you’re going to want pictures of this stunner of a park.

 You won’t want to miss this gem during your perfect weekend adventure in Colorado Springs.
 There are 15 miles of hiking trails spread throughout the Garden of the Gods Park.
-The park is family friendly with difficulty levels that vary from easy, paved paths to scrambling.
-There are trails for all everybody.
+The park is family-friendly with difficulty levels that vary from easy, paved paths to scrambling.
+There are trails for everybody and you can even drive a segway through Juniper Loop.
 Stop at the Visitor Center and pick up a free trail map.
 While you’re there you can ask a volunteer what trails they suggest for your skill level.

 Length: ½ mile – 4 miles depending on trail